Exterior Paint August 8th – September 4th, 2018

 The TOSH Art Gallery in Qualicum Vancouver Island, BC is hosting an exhibition of my ‘en plein air’ work created over the last few years.
 There will be some large studio canvas on display as shown below.
 The landscapes studies were painted on location from southern Vancouver Island to Cape Scott plus a few Rocky Mountain studies.

 Exterior Paint, – Most of the paintings in this exhibition were painted on location.
 The larger canvases were not.
-Their beginnings were inspired by the smaller ‘en plein air’ sketches, or studies (En plein air is the art-speak term for field studies and direct painting in the great outdoors) I love being outside and get out of the studio every chance I get.
+Their beginnings were inspired by the smaller ‘en plein air’ sketches, or studies (En plein air is the art-speak term for field studies and direct painting in the outdoors) I love being outside and get out of the studio every chance I get.
 I was always interested in life drawing, introduced to me in first year art school, and the natural extension of that is plein air painting.

 Over the last ten years one of my favourite places to visit is Alert Bay.
 The beautiful Cormorant island and the Namgis first nations people were introduced to me by a friend, Terry Shepherd who had family there.
 Al West, hereditary chief and carver is an elder of the Namgis and the family.
 I painted his portrait a few times as seen here on his front porch.
 The large portrait painting was composed around his carving shed.